rene-d/netatmo/README.md

     ./netatmo.py fetch

 This command will write two CSV files, `netatmo_station.csv` and `netatmo_module.csv`.
 The most recent measures are appended to these files depending on the last timestamps.

 ### Other commands and options

 `test` tests the connection.
 On success, exit code is zero.
-On failure, non zero, like any shell commands.
+On failure, non zero, like any shell command.

 `dump` displays more data from the weather station.